celtrecium/tuicalculator/README.md

 # TUICalc
-This is a frontend for the bc calculator
+This is a frontend for the bc calculator.
 Just for fun ;)
 # Build
 Just run `make` command